uhh-lt/lt-expertfinder/README.md

  - Java 1.8
  - Maven
  - Python > 3
-     - Elasticsearch module: pip install elasticsearch
-     - MySQL module: pip install mysql-connector
  - Docker
  - Docker-Compose

  #### 0.1 Install Python Dependencies
  - Navigate to the tools directory: cd .../lt-expertfinder/tools/
+ - Please make sure that you use Python > 3, you might need to type python3 instead of python!
+Check version with python3 --version or python --version
- - Create a new virtual environment: python3 -m venv env
+ - Create a new virtual environment: python -m venv env
  - Activate the new virtual environment: source env/bin/activate
+ - Please make sure that you use the correct pip in the following command.
+You might need to type pip3 instead of pip!
- - Install dependencies: pip3 install -r requirements.txt
+ - Install dependencies: pip install -r requirements.txt
  - Please use this virtual environment for the following steps, if you are asked to run a python script!
  - Once finished, you can deactivate the virtual environment: deactivate